twallema/pySODM/docs/quickstart.md

 ### Time-dependent parameter function

 Parameters can also be varied through the course of one simulation using a *time-dependent parameter function*, which can be an arbitrarily complex function.
 A generic time-dependent parameter function has the timestep, the dictionary of model states and the value of the varied parameter as its inputs.
-Additionally, the function can take any number of arguments.
+Additionally, the function can take any number of arguments (including other model parameters).

 ```python
 def vary_my_parameter(t, states, param, an_additional_parameter):